 The Audain Travel Award

-Supported by the Audain Foundation and administered by our partners from the University of British Columbia, Vancouver and Okanagan, University of Victoria, Simon Fraser University and Emily Carr University of Art and Design, the Audain Travel Award provides $7,500 to young artists enrolled in a full-time fine arts program at the undergraduate or graduate level, to encourage travel to view art.
-A total of five awards are available annually with one student selected from each of our partnering institutions.
+The Audain Travel Award was established in 2019 to carve new pathways for student artists by supporting access to career-enriching international art experiences.
+Five $7,500 awards are granted annually, each to a young artist enrolled in a full-time visual arts program at the undergraduate or graduate level.
+The Awards are supported by the Audain Foundation and presented by our partners from the University of British Columbia, Vancouver and Okanagan, University of Victoria, Simon Fraser University, and Emily Carr University of Art and Design.
 Faculty are responsible for their own selection process and eligible students are encouraged to contact their school administrators for more information about the award.

 Recipients